lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Conflicting Priorities
-In Disaster Point Emergency project, after I completed the requirement
+In Disaster Point Emergency project, after I completed the requirements analysis, I started the high level design and domain designs.
+But our customer would like to see how the webpage is going to look like, what functions we are going to provide.
+So I have stop the designs

 ## Do you have any questions for me?